Calamytryx/MineLauncher/README.md

 ### Favorites Bar
 - Right-click any app to add it to favorites
-- Maximum of 10 favorite apps
+- Favorites are stored without an enforced limit; however, the in-widget favorites bar shows up to 9 pinned apps (extra favorites remain saved but are not displayed in the 9-slot bar)
-- Favorites appear at the bottom of the inventory
+- Favorites appear at the bottom of the inventory (first 9 entries)
 - Right-click favorites to remove them

 ### Power Controls